lavaeater/suburban-commando/README.md

 But how will they act when in a flock?
 What is the definition of a flock?
 It could be that they randomly choose to either look for food or other enemies, for instance.

-- top selector - try each one until they succeed with one, then jump out
-- -

 ### HUD
 Simply an overlay or something like that, displaying ammo, health, score, objectives and such.